koug-y/glamora-kz/README.md

     ```bash
     NEXT_PUBLIC_SITE_URL=https://your-domain.com
-    NEXT_PUBLIC_WHATSAPP_NUMBER=77071234567
+    NEXT_PUBLIC_WHATSAPP_NUMBER=77712248250
     ```

 - WhatsApp phone number:
 - Set `NEXT_PUBLIC_WHATSAPP_NUMBER` to the WhatsApp number the storefront should use (digits only; `+` or spaces are stripped automatically).
+Current production value: `77712248250`.
   - Builds will fail if the env var is missing or malformed, preventing previews from pinging production numbers.
+If you temporarily bypass the guard, the UI renders fallback copy instead of broken links.
   - Used by the footer link and all WhatsApp deep links.

 - Default locale and document language: